-Such experienced awakenings are difficult to define because scientific research is still in its embryonic stages.
-There is Little knowledge of the energy’s nonphysical nature.
-And many of its symptoms are like those associated with mental disturbances and stress.
+Such experienced awakenings are difficult to definitely define though.
+This is because scientific research of kundalini energy is still in its embryonic stages.
+Little is known of the energy’s nonphysical nature, and many of its symptoms are like those associated with mental disturbances and stress.

 By his personal account, he rocked out of his body and was enveloped in a halo of light.
 His consciousness expanded in every direction.
-And a vision of luster unfolded before him.
-He was like a small cork bobbing on a vast ocean of consciousness.
+And a vision of luster unfolded before him; he was like a small cork bobbing on a vast ocean of consciousness.

 Everything in his vision was bathed in a silvery light.
-He heard an inner cadence, called the “unstruck melody” in the kundalini literature.
+He heard an inner cadence, called the “unstruck melody” in kundalini literature.
 Eventually he could experience bliss just by turning his attention inward.
 He became, as he said, “a pool of consciousness always aglow with light.”
 His creativity soared allowing him to write poetry and nonfiction books.